mutazn/azure-docs/articles/aks/faq.md

 ---
-title: Frequently asked questions for Azure Kubernetes Service (AKS)
+title: Frequently asked questions for Azure Kubernetes Service (AKS)-
 description: Find answers to some of the common questions about Azure Kubernetes Service (AKS). ms.topic: conceptual ms.date: 10/02/2019